fixest: A fast and feature-rich framework for econometric estimations in R: Benchmarks

 \begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item \emph{Baseline}.
 Standard OLS with two variables and three fixed-effects \item \emph{Varying slopes}.
 Same as \#1 but adding varying slopes to one explanatory variable \item \emph{Multiple outcomes}.
 Same as \#1 but with two outcome variables \item \emph{Multiple VCOVs}.
 Same as \#1 but with with both standard and clustered VCOVs \end{enumerate}

-Starting with the baseline estimation in the top row of Table \ref{tab_bench_taxi}, \pkg{fixest} is fastest at only 13s, followed by \pkg{FixedEffectModels} at 18s and then \pkg{PyFixest} at 17s.
+Starting with the baseline estimation in the top row of Table \ref{tab_bench_taxi}, \pkg{fixest} is fastest at only 9.9s, followed by \pkg{FixedEffectModels} at 18s and then \pkg{PyFixest} at 23s.

-Adding varying slopes to one explanatory variable reduces the estimation time for \pkg{fixest} and \pkg{FixedEffectModels} to 8s and 16s respectively, while this feature is unavailable in \pkg{PyFixest}.
+Adding varying slopes to one explanatory variable reduces the estimation time for \pkg{fixest} and \pkg{FixedEffectModels} to 8.9s and 15s respectively, while this feature is unavailable in \pkg{PyFixest}.

-Estimating two outcomes simultaneously adds less than 1s in \pkg{fixest}, thanks to its highly efficient handling of multiple estimations.
-Since this feature in unavailable in \pkg{FixedEffectModels}, the estimation time is effectively doubled to 33s. \pkg{PyFixest} also handles multiple estimations, although their computation time increases by 50\% to 41s.
+Estimating two outcomes simultaneously adds less than 4s in \pkg{fixest}, thanks to its highly efficient handling of multiple estimations.
+Since this feature in unavailable in \pkg{FixedEffectModels}, the estimation time is effectively doubled to 35s. \pkg{PyFixest} also handles multiple estimations, although their computation time increases by 80\% to 43s.

 Finally, as we have emphasized, \pkg{fixest}'s design separates estimation from inference.
-This means that estimating two models with different VCOVs (standard-errors) incurs virtually no overhead.\footnote{Indeed, the timing here is \emph{even lower} than our baseline at 9s.
-In general, we expect switching out the VCOV post-estimation to incur negligible overhead; the lower time here is due to random variation as we only used a single run for these NYC taxi benchmarks.} Conversely, for \pkg{FixedEffectModels} the time is doubled. \pkg{PyFixest} also separates inference from estimation, albeit not as efficiently, thus its timing increases by 50\%.
+This means that estimating two models with different VCOVs (standard-errors) incurs virtually no overhead.
+Conversely, for \pkg{FixedEffectModels} the time is doubled. \pkg{PyFixest} also separates inference from estimation, albeit not as efficiently, thus its timing increases by 60\%.